 Dr. Maximilian Baier

+Well known for his knowledge of German and international insolvency law, Maximilian Baier advises national and international clients on all aspects of insolvency law, with a strong focus on the restructuring of distressed companies and the enforcement of claims in insolvency proceedings.
 Maximilian has a profound knowledge of the restructuring tools provided by German insolvency law.
 He was involved in several insolvency plan proceedings (being the German equivalent of the US chapter 11 proceedings), both from the debtor's and a creditor's perspective.

+Maximilian also helps his clients when it comes to the question of whether a certain contract is insolvency-proof or how insolvency related risks might be mitigated in particular with respect to claw-back rules but also regarding potential liability risks.
 Maximilian advises clients on the enforcement of claims and the realisation of collateral in insolvency proceedings.
 He also acts for insolvency administrators with regard to the assertion of claw-back claims and damage claims against the former management of the insolvent entity.